 When you select a frame size different from your camera’s default, you will see that some of the composition is cropped.
 Lightroom will hide the darkened areas in the final image.

 You can adjust the cropping in Lightroom by dragging the overlay from side to side or up and down.
 You can also drag in from the corners to make the crop smaller.
 The scene will always retain the same proportions.
-You don’t have to think about exact measurements, only the relationship between the height and the width.
+You don’t have to think about exact measurements.
+Only the relationship between height and width.

 Change the orientation of the crop by clicking the “X” key to toggle back and forth from portrait to landscape.
 Notice that the padlock symbol is locked.
 Unlocking the padlock lets you freely crop without adhering to specific dimensions.
 You can also select a custom size.

-Changing the aspect ratio of a photo is necessary when printing or posting online.
-Lightroom’s crop tool includes presets for common ratios and allows you to select a custom frame size.
-Once you get the hang of it, you’ll find it a rather versatile tool in altering your image at will.
+Changing the aspect ratio in Lightroom is necessary when printing or posting online.
+Lightroom’s Crop tool includes presets for common ratios and allows you to select a custom frame size.
+Once you get the hang of it, you’ll find it a rather versatile tool in altering your images.